-In addition to renaming the mixer, setting up the device also means that you may change the mixer's IP address.
-This begs the question why?
+Setting a static IP address involves a few more steps.
+Before going over the steps, though, let's first discuss why you might want to use a static IP address.
 Well, if the mixer is used in a complex network, such as a church or other fixed install, it allows the mixer to work better in that environment.
 This is because the mixer will remain at the same IP address, allowing IT to set up and better monitor the devices.